IaaS, PaaS, SaaS: the differences between cloud models & examples

 What are the IaaS, PaaS and SaaS service models?
 What are they used for and what is the difference between them?
 This article will help you find the answers to these questions.

 Clouds are used for a variety of corporate tasks, such as deploying e-commerce projects, data bases, ERPs, mail servers etc. In other words, the cloud is a virtual IT infrastructure which can be used to deploy any corporate systems and applications.
+To learn more about the basics of cloud architecture, read our article in the SIM-Networks blog.

 Why do companies choose cloud solutions?
 Here’s a couple of reasons: